Adela Coit

-Adela Stanton Coit (also known as Fanny Adela Coit and Adela Wetzlar, née von Gans, September 11, 1863 – October 7, 1932) was a women's suffragist and social reformer.
+Adela Stanton Coit (also known as Fanny Adela Coit and Adela Wetzlar, née von Gans, 11 September 1863 – 7 October 1932) was a women's suffragist and social reformer.
 She was a large proponent of the Ethical Movement, which was a movement that focused on providing humanism, or living "rich and moral lives without reference to religious doctrines or supernatural beliefs."

 Personal life

-Adela Coit was born in Frankfurt-am-Main, Germany, the daughter of Augusta von Gans (née Ettling) and German industrialist Fredrich Ludwig.
+Adela Coit was born in Frankfurt-am-Main, Free City of Frankfurt, the daughter of Augusta von Gans (née Ettling) and German industrialist Fredrich Ludwig.
 She had two brothers, Paul Frederick von Gans and Ludwig Wilhelm von Gans.
-Coit was married to the writer and philanthropist Stanton Coit on December 21 of 1898.
+Coit was married to the writer and philanthropist Stanton Coit on 21 December 1898.
 She had also been married to Moritz Benedikt Julius Wetzlar.
 She had a son, Richard Wetzlar, and three daughters, Elizabeth Wetzlar; Margaret Wetzlar and Virginia Flemming.
 She lived in London.

-Coit had a son, Richard Wetzlar, and three daughters — Elizabeth Wetzlar, Virginia Coit, and Margaret Wetzlar Coit.
+Coit had a son, Richard Wetzlar, and three daughters—Elizabeth Wetzlar, Virginia Coit, and Margaret Wetzlar Coit.
 Margaret Wetzlar Coit was also involved in the women's suffrage movement.

-Adela Coit died on October 7, 1932 at Birling Gap.
+Adela Coit died on 7 October 1932, at Birling Gap.